ilkerkarimanov/OpenIddict.Mongo/readme.md

 **Q**: What is the purpose of OriginAllowed field in OpenIddict.Models.OpenIddictApplication?

 **Long A**: It is expected if user as successfully authenticated by username/password at least to be associated with some security domain, something which identifies the client/origin.
 Client interface store information for the origin which is critical if we want to secure against unknow cross-origin requests.
-Client interface also support types like Javascript(or secure clients...) as you might want to differentiate between supported auth scenerios and client types - passsword, implicit etc.

 # Code Samples #